Things that crossed the line for me

 Restricting Digital Access/Monitoring Online Activity

 Nobody has the right to look through your phone at any time, for any reason, without your consent.
 And even if you do consent, significant others should not be constantly asking to go through your phone.
 There’s no reason they should be doing that – either they trust you or they don’t.
-If they trust you, truly, then they would never ask to do that, because they shouldn’t need proof that you are respecting the boundaries of your relationship.
-If they don’t trust you, letting them go through your phone will not fix that.
-Remember, you cannot change whether your partner truly trusts you or not, because mistrust and jealousy are just manifestations of an individual’s low self-esteem and desire to control you.
+If they trust you, they don’t need proof.
+If they don’t trust you, letting them look through your phone won’t fix the problem.
+You cannot change whether your partner trusts you because their mistrust is a manifestation of their desire to control you.

 A partner insisting they have control over your digital life crosses the line.